bloomen/transwarp/README.md

 Under the hood, a directed acyclic graph is built at compile-time enabling efficient traversal and type-safe dependencies.

-A task in transwarp is defined through a functor, parent tasks, and optional name and priority.
-The functor's arguments must match the return types of the parent tasks.
+A task in transwarp is defined through a functor, parent tasks, and an optional name.
-The priority comes in handy when certain tasks on the same graph level need to run before others. transwarp supports custom executors either per task or globally when scheduling the tasks in the graph.
+The functor's arguments must match the return types of the parent tasks. transwarp supports custom executors either per task or globally when scheduling the tasks in the graph.

 transwarp is designed for ease of use, portability, and scalability.
 It is written in